• Skip to primary navigation

 • Oil– Use canola or vegetable.

-• Cream cheese– Use full fat, room temperature cream cheese.
+• Cream cheese– Use full fat, room temperature cream cheese to make the frosting.
+Make sure you have brick style, not tub style cream cheese.

 Instructions